 The interplay between and among American state governments and the federal government will be examined at the macro and micro (intergovernmental relations) levels.
-Students will be challenged to examine the complexities of the modern American political system in light of competing models of federalism and statesmanship.
+Students will be challenged to examine the complexities of the modern American political system in light of competing models of federalism.

 PLCY 804 enables a student pursuing a Ph.D in Public Policy to understand the complex issues, institutions, and interplay between American state and federal governments.
 Because both creating and enacting public policy in America depends on an understanding of federalism, this course gives students the necessary knowledge to evaluate the constitutional foundations, historical evolution, and current relationships between state and federal governmental structures.
 Additionally, the course prepares students to critically assess various political, fiscal, and administrative issues in an intergovernmental system.

 Measurable Learning Outcomes

 Upon successful completion of this course, the student will be able to:

 - Apply a Christian worldview of human nature and political institutions to analyze the merits of competing models of federalism and statesmanship.